Micaeka1/MS-Fabric-Earthquake-Project/README.md

 # Project Background
 This project uses world wide earthquakes event data from the United States Geological Survey (USGS).
-Data is fetched via API calls to the USGS API (see link below) - Python and Spark are used to fetch and process data.
+Python and Spark are used to fetch and process the USGS API data [https://earthquake.usgs.gov/fdsnws/event/1/#parameters].
+Once fetched, the data is processed incrementally using a medallion architecture consisting of three layer: bronze, silver and gold.

-Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.

-Insights and recommendations are provided on the following key areas:

-- **Category 1:**
-- **Category 2:**
-- **Category 3:**
-- **Category 4:**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+- **Bronze Layer:** Raw data is ingested into the lakehouse via the API calls.
+- **Silver Layer:** Data cleanup and validation are performed in this layer.
+- **Gold Layer:** The dataset is further optimised for business use.

+Then, using Data Factiry, a data pipeline is created to dynamically define the start_date and end_date parameters that are needed in the url for the API call, and the updated datesets that will be created by schedulling daily API calls to update the data.

+Finally, a Power BI report shows the map visual of the earthquakes.

+[ADD STEPS OVERVIEW PICTURE]

 # Data Structure & Initial Checks